 Ms. Karch served as a Director (senior partner) of McKinsey & Co., an independent consulting firm, from 1988 until her retirement in 2000.
 She had served in various executive capacities at McKinsey since 1974.
-Ms. Karch is Director Emeritus of McKinsey's Stamford, Connecticut office, and serves on the board of overseers of Northwell Health and the board of SPCA of Westchester, both of which are not-for-profit entities.
+Ms. Karch is Director Emeritus of McKinsey's Stamford, Connecticut office, and serves on the governing boards of Westchester Land Trust, SPCA of Westchester and St. Mary's Healthcare System for Children, all of which are not-for-profit entities.

-Other public company boards served on since 2013: CEB Inc. (through January 2015), Genworth Financial, Inc. (through April 2016), Kate Spade & Company (through July 2017) and Mastercard Incorporated.
+Other public company boards served on since 2014: CEB Inc. (through January 2015), Genworth Financial, Inc. (through April 2016), Kate Spade & Company (through July 2017) and Mastercard Incorporated.